solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-01-29 [Techristic: Digital Trends 2019: Every Single Stat You Need To Know About The Internet](https://www.techristic.com/digital-trends-2019-every-single-stat-you-need-to-know-about-the-internet/)

 2019-01-29 [Dundee Messenger: Facebook and Google: The data guardians fight back](https://dundeemessenger.co.uk/technology/facebook-and-google-the-data-guardians-fight-back/)
+* Mentions Tim
+* Mentions tech giants
+* Web creator Tim Berners-Lee has set up a project called Solid in partnership with the Massachusetts Institute of Technology, which is a way of giving users “the freedom to choose where their data resides and who is allowed to access it”.
+* This is an **open-source platform** that separates the app program from the data it generates, enabling users to create their own “personal online data store” (POD) they control.

 2019-01-26 [Maximus and Me: Wisdom Of The Week](http://maximusandme.blogspot.com/2019/01/wisdom-of-week_26.html)
+ * That is why I am closely tracking what Tim Berners-Lee is doing with Solid.

 2019-01-25 [My Mac: Essential Apple Podcast 120: The Bob is back in town](http://www.mymac.com/2019/01/essential-apple-podcast-120-the-bob-is-back-in-town/)
+* The father of the Internet, Tim Berners-Lee, has been trying to do the same with his Solid project

 2019-01-21 [MIT Technology Review](http://www.mittrchina.com/news/3453)

 2019-01-19 [Security Boulevard: Client Applications: A Hacker’s Easiest Target?](https://securityboulevard.com/2019/01/client-applications-a-hackers-easiest-target/)
+* "The Solid project backed by Sir Tim Berners-Lee is another promising **technology** in this area."

 2019-01-10 [Medium: Building The SAFE Network in 2018](https://medium.com/safenetwork/building-the-safe-network-in-2018-598d7fa1c16f)
+* "Great progress was made in 2018 between Sir Tim Berners-Lee’s SOLID project and the SAFE Network.
+By building the framework to ensure that data is saved on the SAFE Network in a way that is compatible with **Solid’s semantic web approach**, we’re able to ensure that our shared visions of **total user control of data** and excision of the third party aggregators who currently control and use our data in ways that we don’t intend are able to fit snugly together."

 2019-01-09 [Ignitiate: A Historical Design Point - Off The Shelf Quantum Computers & Full Brain Access & Just Like Netscape in 1994](https://ignitiate.blogspot.com/2019/01/a-historical-design-turning-point-off.html)
 * With a Radical New Neural Network Design That Overcomes AI Brain Interfaces and an **operating system** like Solid, made by Interupt at MIT by Sir Tim Berners Lee @ MIT & Interupt who is going to up-end the internet as we know it and who created most of the internet & the web browser we know today, a fully connected, brain interface for designers, engineers and finance innovators is just about is real.